Interview with 2019 Gold Quill Award winner Lise Michaud

 CEO and Founder of IC Kollectif, Lise Michaud has over 25 years’ experience in senior communication roles across the public and private sectors in Canada.
 Her experience covers internal, external and change communication, media relations, journalism and social media.
 She served as VP Communications on the Board of IABC’s Montreal Chapter from 2016 – 2017.

 Lise was on the fence about submitting her ground-breaking “Disrupting the Function of IC – A Global Perspective” e-book for IABC’s 2019 Gold Quill award.
 After consulting with some trusted advisors, she decided to enter.
 She ended up winning an Award of Excellence in the Publications category.
-IABC Montreal spoke to Lise about her winning project, her research process and advice she has for others who are wondering if they should submit a project.
+IABC QC spoke to Lise about her winning project, her research process and advice she has for others who are wondering if they should submit a project.

 What is IC Kollectif?